funwithbrains/funwithbrains.github.io/_games/mafia_vampires.md

 >
 > To win, you need the town to lynch The Chosen One...
 AND yourself!
 If you die in any way other than lynching, then you lose.
 Whether you win or lose, the rest of the town will continue its grim struggle.
 Other factions can still win in addition to you winning.
 >
+> * Dark God's Favor: When you die, every enemy faction of the faction that killed you gains one use of their Dark God's Favor ability.
+Those factions will not be told that they have gained this ability.
 > * Ultimate Deception: Once per night, you may choose any role in the game.
 If you die, then your role will be revealed as the chosen role instead of the truth. *(This will not affect the outcome of investigations while you are still alive.)*
 > * Friendly Chat: Once per night, you may visit one target player.
 This has no effect other than giving you a target.